- Current Petitions

 - The use of water for irrigation of crops and other agricultural uses.

-There are four possible classifications of Vermont surface waters: B(2) – good; B(1) very good; A(2) public water source; and A(1) excellent.
+There are four possible classes of Vermont surface waters: B(2) – good; B(1) very good; A(2) public water source; and A(1) excellent.
 All waters at or below 2,500 feet are designated Class B(2) for all uses, unless specifically designated as Class A(1), A(2), or B(1) for any use.
 All waters above 2,500 feet are designated Class A(1) for all uses, unless specifically designated Class A(2) for use as a public water source.
-All waters must continue to meet the criteria for their classification, otherwise they are then listed as impaired, and a restoration plan must be developed and implemented.
+All waters must continue to meet the criteria for their class, otherwise they are then listed as impaired, and a restoration plan must be developed and implemented.

 The classification structure for all surface waters is established by the legislature and individual reclassification decisions are made through rulemaking by the Agency of Natural Resources Secretary pursuant to 10 V.S.A. § 1253.
 The public may petition the Agency to reclassify a waterbody for any of the designated uses.